Stock Valuation and Financial Metrics Guide

 ROA (Return on Assets)

-How efficiently total assets produce profit.
-Helpful for banks, manufacturers, and capital-heavy businesses.
+Shows how efficiently total assets produce profit, which is especially useful for banks, manufacturers and capital-heavy businesses.

 Formula: Net Income / Total Assets